MarketingRHB/Colaborador-tracker/README.md

-# Colaborador Tracker for Obsidian
+# Collaborator Tracker for Obsidian

-A plugin for Obsidian that helps you keep track of friends, family, and your interactions with them.
+A plugin for Obsidian that helps you keep track of collaborators, family, and your interactions with them.
 Never forget a birthday or important detail about someone you care about.

 ## Inspiration

-This plugin was inspired by [Scott Stockdale's article on maintaining meaningful friendships](https://web.archive.org/web/20250409205126/https://entrepreneurscanparty.com/posts/how-to-be-a-more-awesome-friend).
+This plugin was inspired by [Scott Stockdale's article on maintaining meaningful collaborations](https://web.archive.org/web/20250409205126/https://entrepreneurscanparty.com/posts/how-to-be-a-more-awesome-friend).
 The core idea is that maintaining strong relationships requires a system for:

 -   Tracking important dates and milestones
 -   Recording meaningful interactions
 -   Remembering personal details
 -   Making regular meaningful touchpoints

-Colaborador Tracker helps implement these relationship-building practices in a simple, organized way within Obsidian.
+Collaborator Tracker helps implement these relationship-building practices in a simple, organized way within Obsidian.

 ![image](https://github.com/user-attachments/assets/0f8ef3de-6c18-4813-a87a-1a7d5d1a680f)